Needle Localization

 - Your breast will be cleaned.

-- A thin needle will be inserted into the breast to reach the abnormal area.
+- The radiologist will insert a thin needle into your breast to reach the abnormal area.

 - The radiologist will remove the thin needle, leaving a thread-like wire in place.

-- Then, you will be taken to an operating room or a procedure room where your surgery will be done.
+- Then, you will be taken to an operating room or a procedure room for your surgery.